Krazete/sgmpalette/README.md

 A big thanks to Discord user Pupix#0001 for showing me where to find the raw sprites from which this entire project is based on.

-Don't expect to be able to perfectly recreate official palettes like Doublicious or Tomb & Gloom.
+Don't expect to be able to perfectly recreate official palettes like Tomb & Gloom or Heart of Darkness.
 The game uses more complex and more refined blend modes than the ones available here.

-Also, unlike my previous Skullgirls Mobile projects, I did not take any steps to make this website mobile-friendly.
-The color picker on most mobile browsers is too limited anyway.

 ## Features